 The plans are non-contributory.
-Mr. Jones' annual retirement income is equal to 1.20% of final average earnings up to the average Yearly Maximum Pensionable Earnings, plus 1.90% of final average earnings in excess of the average Yearly Maximum Pensionable Earnings for each year of service.
-Final average earnings are the annual average of the highest five calendar years out of the last ten years immediately preceding the date of determination.
+Mr. Jones's annual retirement income is equal to 1.20% of final average earnings up to the average Yearly Maximum Pensionable Earnings, plus 1.90% of final average earnings in excess of the average Yearly Maximum Pensionable Earnings for each year of service.
+Final average earnings are the annual average of the highest five calendar years out of the last 10 years immediately preceding the date of determination.

 Mr. Jones will receive, to the extent permitted, a portion of his annual retirement income payable from the registered plan that will be limited to the maximum under the Income Tax Act.
-This maximum is currently \$2, 890.00 multiplied by years of credited service for employees retiring in 2016.
+This maximum is currently \$2,914.44 multiplied by the number of years of credited service for employees retiring in 2017.

 Mr. Jones will also receive a promised supplemental pension, to the extent required, which provides for the payment of a supplementary retirement income such that the total retirement income is equal to the formula described above without limitation to the maximum annual retirement income prescribed under the Income Tax Act.
-One other employee is promised this supplemental pension.
+Mr. Jones is currently the only employee who is promised this supplemental pension.